 - The Domain DNS Zone Master role, one per domain.
 The DC with this role coordinates adding or deleting any AD-integrated DNS zones on the DCs with DNS servers that host the domain.

 - The Forest DNS Zone Master role, one per forest.
-The DC with this role coordinates adding or deleting the forest-wide records on the DNS servers that host the top-level DNS zone.
-These records contain the names of the Global Catalog (GC) servers.
+The DC with this role coordinates adding or deleting the forest-wide records that list all DNS servers that host AD-integrated DNS zones.

 To view which DCs own the FSMO roles, type the console command netdom query fsmo.

 Verify that the DCs in your test network own the FSMO roles listed above and that at least one DC has the Global Catalog (GC).

 Undocumented: The DNS Zone Master roles